Trust vs. Mistrust: Psychosocial Stage 1

 How to Resolve Trust Issues As an Adult

 Mistrust developed as an infant can affect a person for the rest of their lives, but it does not have to.
 Reading and understanding the theories behind trust issues and insecure attachment can be a great first step to resolving these feelings.
-You may have to put your trust in someone to resolve these issues, but that is all part of the process!
+You may have to trust someone to resolve these issues, but that is all part of the process!

 Practice mindfulness.

 Before having conversations with your partner or taking risks, sit with yourself and be mindful.
 What thoughts are causing you to feel anxious or nervous?
 How does this lack of trust feel in your body?
-As you start to become more aware of how you talk to yourself, you may find that you can change the conversation and reassure yourself to a place of deeper trust.
+As you become more aware of how you talk to yourself, you may find that you can change the conversation and reassure yourself to a place of deeper trust.

 Communicate with your partner and friends.